billdinger/OwaspTop10Examples/README.md

 tag embedded into the comment will load every time.

 # A8 - Insecure Deserialization
+An example of insecure deserialization is in our RSS Controller / CreateFeed we are processing the data as typeHandling.Auto.
+To resolve this, should be using typeHandling.None.

 # A9 - Using Components with Known Vulnerabilities